0xREDACTED/redactopedia/content/🧠 Knowledge/🛠️ Tools & Platforms/Operating Systems/Ubuntu/Sound Issues/Headset Stuck on same Volume - Ubuntu.md

 ```
 then find your audio device and take note `Active Port`'s value at the bottom of the sink's details.
 For example:
 ![[pactl-list-sink-active-port.png]]
 This port name will map to the ALSA configuration profile name.
-If you are on an older Ubuntu that uses `PulseAudio` run the following to edit the config:
+Given the value above, if you are on an older Ubuntu that uses `PulseAudio` run the following to edit the config:
 ```sh
 sudo nano /usr/share/pulseaudio/alsa-mixer/paths/analog-output-headphones.conf
 ```